kyren/piccolo/README.md

   * Be a practical, useful Lua interpreter that is "pragmatically compatible" with the latest PUC-Rio Lua (5.3, soon 5.4)
   * Be generally at least as fast as PUC-Rio Lua
     * Using primarily safe Rust
-  * Allow creating safe Lua bindings to Rust that are dramatically faster than what is possible with `rlua` and PUC-Rio's C API.
+  * Allow creating safe Lua bindings to Rust that are dramatically easier and faster than what is possible with `rlua` and PUC-Rio's C API.
   * Demonstrate a novel set of techniques for using garbage collected pointers in safe Rust, and show that the techniques work by implementing a real project with them.